-In turn, USD/JPY may continue to trade to multi-decade highs as Chairman Powell and Co. show a greater willingness to implement a restrictive policy, but the tilt in arbitrary sentiment looks poised to persist as traders have been net-short the pair for the majority of 2022.
+Until then, a further rise in US yields may keep USD/JPY afloat as the BoJ remains reluctant to shift gears, and the tilt in retail sentiment looks poised to persist as traders have been net-short the pair for the majority of 2022.

 USD/JPY Rate Daily Chart

 - USD/JPY clears the 2002 high (135.16) After reversing ahead of the 50-Day SMA (128.68) in May, and the exchange rate may continue to track the positive slope in the moving average as it trades to a fresh yearly high (135.20).

 - USD/JPY may attempt to test the October 1998 high (136.89) as the Relative Strength Index (RSI) sits in overbought territory, but need a break/close above the 135.30 (50% expansion) region to open up the Fibonacci overlap around 137.40 (61.8% expansion) to 137.80 (361.8% expansion).

 - However, failure to break/close above the 135.30 (50% expansion) region may lead to a near-term pullback as USD/JPY struggles to extend the series of higher highs and lows from the start of the month, with a move below 70 in the RSI likely to be accompanied by a decline in the exchange rate like the price action seen earlier this year.

 - Lack of momentum to hold above the Fibonacci overlap around 132.20 (78.6% retracement) to 133.20 (38.2% expansion) may push USD/JPY towards the 130.20 (100% expansion) to 130.60 (23.6% expansion) area, with the next region of interest coming in around 129.40 (261.8% expansion).